-- Did I put my name and date in the upper right-hand corner? - □ Is my paragraph seven to ten sentences long?
-How many? - Did I indent my first sentence and leave margins around my paragraph? - Did I skip lines and use good spacing between words and sentences? - Did I double-check my spelling?
-(Circle) and look up suspected words.) - Did I double-check capitalization and punctuation?
-(Correct any errors.) - Did I use complete sentences, avoid run-on sentences, and avoid misplaced modifiers? - Did I correctly use this Checklist, including using colored pencils to underline and circle as directed? - BEFORE TURNING MY WORK IN: Did I staple my papers together in proper order?
+- Did I put my name and date in the upper right-hand corner? - □ Is my paragraph 7-10 sentences long?
+How many? - Did I indent my first sentence and leave margins around my paragraph? - Did I skip lines and use good spacing between words and sentences? - Did I double-check my spelling and look up suspected words? - Did I double-check capitalization and punctuation and correct any errors? - Did I use complete sentences, avoid run-on sentences, and avoid misplaced modifiers? - Did I correctly use this Checklist, including using colored pencils to underline and circle as directed? - BEFORE TURNING IN MY WORK: Did I staple my papers together in proper order?